 Select from the following:

-Beth E Rivin, MD, MPH is a pediatrician who has worked in global health for over 35 years.
-During the last 18 years, she has been actively engaged in the academic and practice area of global health and justice.
-She has had ongoing projects in Indonesia since 1999 and has been a Visiting Professor at University of Gadjah Mada School of Medicine in Jogjakarta, Indonesia, where she was also a Senior Fulbright Scholar in 2011-2012.
+Beth E Rivin, MD, MPH is a pediatrician who has worked in global health for over 40 years and is a leader in the academic and practice area of global health and justice.
+She has had ongoing projects in Indonesia since 1999 and has an ongoing relationship as Visiting Professor at University of Gadjah Mada School of Medicine in Jogjakarta, Indonesia, where she was a Senior Fulbright Scholar in 2011-2012.
 Her current work in the field of sexual and reproductive health and rights is U.S. and global, in nature.
-As Principal Investigator on two Global South-South bioethics capacity building projects, she focused efforts on university medical schools in South Asia and the Middle East.
-Her leadership roles include President of Uplift International, an NGO based in Seattle; Senior Global Health and Ethics Advisor at East West Management Institute; Advisory Board Member of the Centre for Ethics in Medicine and Society in Melbourne, Australia.
+As Principal Investigator on two Global South-South bioethics capacity building projects, she focused efforts on university medical schools in South Asia, Southeast Asia and the Middle East.
+She is currently President and CEO of Uplift International, a Seattle-based NGO.

 Dr. Rivin's professional experience ranges from clinical pediatrics and adolescent medicine to clinical trials; epidemiology; emergency humanitarian assistance; public health and human rights program development and evaluation; and bioethics institutional capacity building.
-Dr. Rivin has field experience in Cambodia, Haiti, India, Indonesia, Israel, Kenya, Myanmar, Nepal, People’s Republic of China, Pakistan, Philippines, Puerto Rico, Sri Lanka, Vietnam, Taiwan, Tajikistan and Yemen.
+Dr. Rivin has field experience in Cambodia, Haiti, India, Indonesia, Israel, Japan, Kenya, Myanmar, Nepal, People’s Republic of China, Pakistan, Philippines, Sri Lanka, Vietnam, Taiwan, Tajikistan and Yemen.

 - BA, University of North Carolina